 Leadership: The students responsible for all (Drum Major) or parts (Captains; Section Leaders) of the band.
 There may also be positions involving activities such as communications and logistics.
 The role of all the parent volunteers is to support the band leadership and make them successful by handling the logistics while they handle the music.

 Line Crew: This is a group of dedicated parents (See Volunteer Opportunities) who load the front line equipment onto a large truck and later onto a trailer that is attached to the Gator and driven onto the field just before performances, set up for the musicians, then removed afterwards.
 These parents end up with skills that could allow them to mobilize an entire army on a moment’s notice.
-Our band usually requires about 7,000 lbs of “stuff” to be moved to band camp and to each competition to support the show.
+Our band usually requires about 7,000 lbs of “stuff” to be moved to each competition to support the show.
 Also, like Unloading the Truck, this is an activity that builds muscle – and camaraderie.
 Not to mention the fact that some competitions give out awards for Best Crew.
 Yes, you too can earn bragging rights for something during marching band season.